jblotus/explosivewebsprogramming/source/_posts/2011-06-04-podcasts-for-programmers-developers-and-web-designers.md

 [ <img class="alignleft size-full wp-image-345" title="Sitepoint Podcast" src="http://www.jblotus.com/wp-content/uploads/2011/06/sitepoint.png" alt="Sitepoint Podcast" width="454" height="142" />**Sitepoint Podcast**][30]

-Sitepoint is a weekly podcast that doesn&#8217;t get too heavy into how to make things, but rather discusses the states of current web developments affairs and analyzes the constantly moving trends of the ever evolving internet.
+Sitepoint is a weekly podcast that doesn't get too heavy into how to make things, but rather discusses the states of current web developments affairs and analyzes the constantly moving trends of the ever evolving internet.
 This show offers a great set of round table perspectives from the hosts with the occasional special guest.

 &nbsp;